hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 COMMIT
 ```

-Let's check the table "ontime" we have just executed.
+Let's check the table "ontime" we have executed.

 ```
 \d ontime